What to Do When You Have a Clogged Shower Drain

 Clogged shower drains are uncomfortable, to say the least.
 While shampooing your hair, you may smell a terrible odor coming out of the drain, or notice you’re standing in a few inches of water each time the water runs.
 Not only that, but the clog will cause water to drain slowly.
 Rather than having the day washed away and circulating down your plumbing as it’s meant to do, the collection of dirt, soap, and hair from your shower will sit in its base—possibly causing a grimy stain on the shower floor.

 Cleaning out your shower every day is an annoyance, and shouldn’t be necessary.
-Instead, read on to discover useful tips provided by our expert Long Island plumber about clogged shower drains and how to treat them, deal with a clog, and prevent drain from happening again.
+Instead, read on to discover useful tips provided by our expert Long Island plumber about clogged shower drains and how to treat them, deal with a clog, and prevent drains from happening again.

 3 Signs of a Clogged Shower Drain

-Years of grim, soap scum, hair, and even small objects can get stuck in your pipes and block-up your shower.
+Years of grim, soap scum, hair, and even small objects can get stuck in your pipes and block up your shower.
 Often, clogged shower drains take a while to form, so you might not notice the problem right away.
 With that in mind, here are three signs to watch for that indicate your shower is clogged.